MudassirDeveloper/Lead_Case_Study_2024/README.md

-# Lead_Case_Study_2024

-Business Objective
+Business Objective:
-To help X Education select most promising Leads( Hot Leads), the leads that are most likely to convert into paying customers: a)Selection of the hot leads b)Focused marketing c)Higher lead conversion rate
+The goal is to assist X Education in identifying the most promising leads (hot leads), which are the ones most likely to convert into paying customers.
+The focus includes:
+a) Identifying hot leads
+b) Targeted marketing strategies
+c) Improving the lead conversion rate

-Goals of the Case Study
+Goals of the Case Study:
-Build a logistic regression model with a score range of 0 to 100 for each lead so that the business can target potential leads.
-A greater score, on the other hand, would suggest that the lead is hot and likely to convert, while a lower number would indicate that the lead is cold and unlikely to convert.
+Develop a logistic regression model that assigns a score between 0 and 100 to each lead, allowing the business to prioritize potential leads.
+A higher score would indicate a hot lead with a high likelihood of conversion, while a lower score would suggest a cold lead, less likely to convert.